 (*) Suppliers not located in the European Union or in countries with equivalent data protection legislation.

-The data obtained through the deployment of these cookies is stored on providers’ servers not located in the European Union or in countries with legislation equivalent to European data protection legislation.
+The information obtained through these cookies is stored on servers of suppliers not located in the European Union.

 How to disable or delete cookies

 When accessing our web service for the first time, the user will see a cookie notice informing them how they can give or refuse their consent.